suffolklibraries/sljekyll/about/jobs/_posts/2019-06-27-stock-assistant.md

 - Is confident and competent in using the internet, email and a variety of devices and applications

-- Has experiences in stock processes, administrative and financial routines
+- Has experience in stock processes, administrative and financial routines

 - Has an organised and efficient approach and is constantly looking for ways to improve processes and workflows